Skip to main content

 Response deadlines

-Resolving Stage 1 complaints Within 10 working days
+Resolving Stage 1 Informal complaints Within 10 working days

-Acknowledging Stage 2 complaints Within 5 working days
+Acknowledging Stage 2 Formal complaints Within 5 working days

-Investigate Stage 2 complaints Within 20 working days
+Investigate Stage 2 Formal complaints Within 20 working days

 Note: all timescales above exclude weekends and bank holidays.